ClaudiaRojasSoto/portfolio_1/README.md

 # 📖 [portfolio_1] <a name="about-project"></a>

-**[Portfolio_1]**
-This project showcases my skills in mobile design using Flexbox, Linters, and best practices in HTML and CSS.
-It demonstrates my ability to create responsive designs and follow best practices in version control, making it easy to understand and build upon.
+This project not only showcases my skills in mobile design using Flexbox, Linters, and best practices in HTML and CSS, but also highlights my proficiency in creating responsive designs for desktop viewing.
+By employing media queries and adhering to industry standards, I have ensured that the project adapts seamlessly to different screen sizes and devices.
+Moreover, my meticulous approach to version control and adherence to best practices make the project highly maintainable, enabling future developers to easily understand and build upon it.
+In addition, it introduces the use of JavaScript for the dynamic creation of web and popup windows, together with the use of data objects in the display.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

 <details>
   <summary>HTML</summary>